Judge Rotenberg Center: Contingent food program

 In the contingent food program, a resident's food is withheld to be used as a reward for good behavior.
-If a resident fails to meet all the goals laid out for them by the JRC each meal, they are made to discard the excess food not earned.
-If a resident fails to meet their daily minimum calorie intake (which may be as little as 20% of their prescribed calories), non-preferred make up food is dispensed to bring them up to the minimum.
+If a resident fails to meet all the goals laid out for them by the JRC each meal, they are made to discard the unearned, excess, food.
+If the remaining food fails to meet the resident's daily minimum calorie intake (which may be as little as 20% of their prescribed calories), non-preferred make up food is dispensed to bring them up to the minimum.
 The non-preferred make up food is designed to be noxious so as to punish the resident; for example, it may be mashed up and sprinkled with liver powder.
 A 2006 investigation of the JRC concluded that the contingent food program posed an "unnecessary risk" to the residents' growth and development.

 Sensory deprivation

 A common sensory deprivation punishment involves forcing a resident to wear a helmet that restricts vision and hearing (through the use of white noise) for an extended period of time.
 The resident may also be restrained and subjected to other aversives during this time.
-In 1981, a resident died of asphyxiation during this procedure.
-The punishment continues to be used.
+In 1981, a resident died of asphyxiation during this procedure, though the punishment continues to be used.

 At least one resident was subjected to a procedure called "isolation-deprivation" in which he was restrained by the wrists and ankles for 24 hours and boxes were stacked so as to prevent him from seeing anything in the room.
 During this time he received only lettuce with mayonnaise to eat.
 On some occasions he was not allowed to use the bathroom and was forced to soil his pants.
 Furthermore, staff were directed to pinch his feet once per hour and spray him with water whenever they walked by.

 Movement limitation

 The use of long term restraints is common at the JRC.
 Many residents are required to carry their own "restraint bags", which contain the materials required to restrain them.
 Commonly used restraints include the four-point board and the five-point restraint chair.
-Restraints may be used alone, or in combination with other aversives to hurt residents.
+Restraints may be used alone, or in combination with other aversives.
 For example, one resident's behavior plan specified that he was to receive five GED shocks while restrained to a four-point board as a consequence for pulling the fire alarm.